Object-aware Contrastive Learning for Debiased Scene Representation: Experiments

 We additionally compare BG-Mixp with the hard background mixing (i.e., copy-and-paste) using ground-truth masks (BG-HardMix (GT)) for the background shift experiments, and Mixup \citep{zhang2018mixup} and CutMix \citep{yun2019cutmix} (following the training procedure of \citep{lee2021mix}) for the distribution shift experiments.
 We also tested the BG-HardMix using the binarized CAM but did not work well (see Appendix~\ref{sec:add-bg-soft}).
 On the other hand, the BG-Mixup often makes contrastive learning hard to be optimized by producing hard positives; thus, we apply BG-Mix with probability $p_\texttt{mix} < 1$, independently applied on the patches.
 We tested $p_\texttt{mix} \in \{0.2,0.3,0.4,0.5\}$ and choose $p_\texttt{mix} = 0.4$ for MoCov2 and $p_\texttt{mix} = 0.3$ for BYOL.
 Note that MoCov2 permits the higher $p_\texttt{mix}$, since finding the closest sample from the (finite) batch is easier than clustering infinitely many samples (see Appendix~\ref{sec:add-bg-augp} for details).

 Table~\ref{tab:bg-main} presents the results on background shifts: BG-Mixup improves the predictions on the object-focused datasets (e.g., \textsc{Mixed-Rand}) while regularizing the background-focused datasets (e.g., \textsc{Only-BG-T}).
 Table~\ref{tab:bg-domain} presents the results on distribution shifts: BG-Mixup mostly outperforms the Mixup and the CutMix.
 We also provide the BG-HardMix (GT) results on distribution shifts in Appendix~\ref{sec:add-bg-shift} and the mixup results on background shifts in Appendix~\ref{sec:add-bg-mixup}.
 The superiority of BG-Mix on both background and distribution shifts shows that its merits come from both object-centric learning via reducing background and the saliency-guided input interpolation.
+In addition, we provide the corruption-wise classification results on ImageNet-9-C in Appendix~\ref{sec:add-bg-imagenetc}, and additional distribution shifts results on ObjectNet~\citep{barbu2019objectnet} and SI-Score~\citep{djolonga2021robustness} in Appendix~\ref{sec:add-bg-datasets}.